Deep Dive: Technology features of the Bremer Battery Project

 By mitigating the 'duck curve' and reducing reliance on costly peaking power plants, the Bremer Battery helps lower overall energy costs and decreases electricity prices for consumers.

-The Bremer Battery Project will harness advanced battery storage technology to facilitate the seamless integration of renewable energy sources into the energy grid, ensuring a secure, reliable, lower-cost, energy supply.
+The Bremer Battery Project will harness advanced battery storage technology to facilitate the seamless integration of energy from all sources into the grid, ensuring a secure, reliable, lower-cost, energy supply.

-By maximising the utilisation of clean energy sources, the Bremer Battery will play a pivotal role in creating efficient use of green energy and contributing to a cleaner and healthier environment for future generations.
+By maximising the efficient utilisation of energy generated from all sources, the Bremer Battery will play a pivotal role in delivering secure and reliable energy to Queensland households and businesses.
 The proposed battery site is located 20 km from Ipswich - about 8 minutes drive south of Rosewood, or 40 minutes drive from Brisbane.

 What is a BESS (Battery Energy Storage System)?

-Battery Energy Storage Systems (BESS) can store energy generated from sources like solar and wind.
-They ensure grid stability (prevent blackout), enhance energy security, and promote efficient use of renewable energy.
-BESS can swiftly respond to fluctuations in energy supply and demand, making them indispensable for modern power grids.
+Battery Energy Storage Systems (BESS) store excess energy generated from all sources.
+They ensure grid stability, preventing blackouts, enhance energy security, and promote efficient use of generated energy.
+BESS’s can swiftly respond to fluctuations in energy supply and demand, making them indispensable for modern power grids.

-The Bremer Battery is designed with an 850MW/3400MWh capacity, capable of storing large amounts of energy generated from renewable sources.
-It can discharge energy at a maximum rate of 850MW, making it suitable for meeting peak energy demands, for up to 4
+The Bremer Battery is designed with an 850MW/3400MWh capacity, capable of storing large amounts of energy.
+It can discharge energy at a maximum rate of 850MW, making it suitable for meeting peak energy demands, for up to 4 hours.

 Safety systems in the Bremer Battery include advanced thermal management systems to monitor and control the temperature of battery cells, preventing overheating.
 Integrated fire suppression systems mitigate the risk of fire incidents, while continuous monitoring and diagnostics detect any anomalies in the battery system and initiate corrective actions.